-If osteoarthritis limits your ability to climb up stairs, take walks or do any of the activities you once enjoyed, then knee replacement surgery may be an option for you.
+If arthritis limits your ability to climb up stairs, take walks or do any of the activities you once enjoyed, then joint replacement surgery may be an option for you.

-Grand View Health’s board-certified orthopaedic surgeons perform both traditional knee replacement procedures and robotic-assisted procedures using the Mako® Robotic Arm-Assisted Surgery System.
+Grand View Health’s board-certified orthopaedic surgeons perform both traditional joint replacement procedures and robotic-assisted procedures using the Mako® Robotic Arm-Assisted Surgery System.

 How Robotic Surgery Works |